alphagov/publishing-api/doc/api.md

 ### Optimistic locking (`previous_version`)

 All PUT and POST endpoints take an optional JSON attribute `previous_version` in the request.
-If given, the coresponding value should be a integer.
+If given, the corresponding value should be a integer.
 This allows the Publishing API to check that the publishing app sending the request intends to update the latest lock version of the model in question.